 Within this writeup, we’ll explore the legal and medical side of knee and leg injuries at length, and how they can seriously affect both longterm mobility and quality of life for a victim after an accident.
 We’ll also provide a clear picture of how top Personal Injury lawyers handle knee injury claims on behalf of their clients.
 In the last few years, laws regulating how slip and fall injuries are upheld in a court of law have changed drastically, and it’s important to understand how this type of accident and the litigation surrounding it affects those injured today and those who may become injured in the future.

-When one sustains a knee or leg injury, the first thing they often do is seek medical attention, especially if the injury is causing extreme pain, or they find they cannot move the affected limb.
+When people sustain knee and leg injuries, the first thing they often do is seek medical attention, especially if the injury is causing extreme pain, or they find they cannot move the affected limb.
 This is the right thing to do!
 Putting off seeking medical attention after an accident, from a legal standpoint, can severely inhibit pursuit of financial compensation.
 If a victim waits until the last minute to seek medical attention, the Statute of Limitations may be exceeded.

 In more severe cases, the extent of an injury is so bad that a victim may be transported to the ER in an ambulance, where they receive immediate medical attention to stabilize a threat to their life.
 This is true for injuries in which the knee or kneecap becomes broken, shattered, or dislocated, or catastrophically, the limb must be amputated.
 In such cases the victim will not be able to walk or bear weigh for an extended amount of time.
 Under circumstances where weight bearing or range of motion is limited or no longer possible, a treating physician may suggest surgery either on an emergency basis or scheduled as soon as possible.